docknetwork/api-docs/source/index.html.md

 <h1 id="subaccounts">Sub-Accounts</h1>

 Sub-accounts are a feature of the Dock Certs API that allows Dock enterprise customers to segregate their data within Dock's platform based on their own customers.
-Each sub-account can have its own keys, issuer profiles, credential designs and verification templates conviently organized to help with tracking and auditing of the activity performed by each.
+Each sub-account can have its own keys, organization profiles, credential designs and verification templates conviently organized to help with tracking and auditing of the activity performed by each.

 When using a sub-account the root account can set up separate API keys for each sub-account.
 By using the sub-account specific API key it will ensure all the transactions are attributed to that sub-account.